 Sturbridge offers attractions that range from the outdoors with its large outdoor nature trail network on to Old Sturbridge Village, the largest outdoor museum in New England.
 Indoor exploration can include its diverse array of small specialty shops offering locally made pottery, antiques, specialty items and so much more.

-October 19th
+February 19th

 Free to play, prizes to win!
 Join us for Music bingo here in the taproom 6pm-8pm!